Partner, Sidley Austin LLP

 Fellowship awarded to support work towards a JD in Law at Harvard University

-Sujit Raman serves as an Associate Deputy Attorney General in the U.S. Department of Justice.
-In this role, he assists the Attorney General and Deputy Attorney General in their oversight of the nation's cyber-related criminal and national security investigations and prosecutions.
-He also helps oversee the Justice Department’s cyber-related policy development, and represents the Department on cyber matters before the National Security Council at the White House.
+Sujit Raman is a Partner at Sidley Austin in the Washington, D.C. office.
+Previously, he served as an Associate Deputy Attorney General in the U.S. Department of Justice where he assisted the Attorney General and Deputy Attorney General in their oversight of the nation's cyber-related criminal and national security investigations and prosecutions.
+He also helped oversee the Justice Department’s cyber-related policy development, and represented the Department on cyber matters before the National Security Council at the White House.

 Before joining the Department of Justice’s senior leadership staff, Mr. Raman served for over eight years as a federal prosecutor.
 In this role, he gained extensive courtroom experience, and led a number of international fraud, public corruption, and national security matters.
 He also developed particular expertise in handling legal issues dealing with the implications of technology on criminal and national security investigations, and served as the government’s counsel of record for several leading electronic evidence and digital privacy cases in the U.S. Court of Appeals.